HL7/fhir-specialty-rx/input/pages/CapabilityStatement-specialty-rx-data-recipient-messaging-intro.md

 ### Resources

-AllergyIntolerance, Condition, Coverage, DocumentReference, MedicationRequest, Observation actions are executed in the context of message processing.
-Task interactions are RESTful.
-OperationOutcome interactions are within both messaging and RESTful actions.
+- AllergyIntolerance, Condition, Coverage, DocumentReference, MedicationRequest and Observation actions are executed in the context of message processing.

+- Task interactions are RESTful.

+- OperationOutcome interactions are within both messaging and RESTful actions.

 <table class="grid">
 	<tbody>